top of page

 What we aim to achieve

-Through this Appreciative Inquiry, we aim to:
+Through this inquiry, we aim to:

-* Increase access to period products and reduce period poverty
+Increase access to period products and reduce period poverty

 Our approach: Appreciative Inquiry